red seaweed pressing on paper drying out - title image for blog on how to press seaweed for art

 3. On top of these, place weights - large heavy books are perfect for this job.

-If you have access to a large flower press you could use this.
-Or you could make one with two sections of non-porous wood, like a coated MDF, sandwich together, drill holes in all 4 corners through both pieces of wood, and then tread through large screws and wingnuts to tighten then together.
+If you have access to a large flower press, you can use it.
+Or you could make one with two sections of non-porous wood, like a coated MDF, sandwich them together, drill holes in all 4 corners through both pieces of wood, and then tread through large screws and wingnuts to tighten them together.

 Drying out Seaweed